Azareal/Gosora/docs/configuration.md

 PostIPCutoff - The number of days which need to pass before the IP data for a post is automatically deleted.
 0 defaults to whatever the current default is, currently 120 and -1 disables this feature.

 PollIPCutoff - The number of days which need to pass before the IP data for a poll is automatically deleted.
-0 defaults to whatever the current default is, currently -1 and -1 disables this feature.
+0 defaults to whatever the current default is, currently 365 and -1 disables this feature.

 DisableLastIP - Disable storing last IPs for users and purge any existing user last IP data.
+Default: false

+DisablePollIP - Disable storing poll vote IPs and purge any existing poll vote IP data.
 Default: false

 LogPruneCutoff - The number of days which need to pass before the login and registration logs are pruned.
 0 defaults to whatever the current default is, currently 180 and -1 disables this feature.